jonathanhogg/flitter/docs/language.md

 The `let` keyword may be followed by the optional `stable` keyword to indicate bindings that are expected to be unchanging for long periods of time.
-When a stable let binding evaluates to the same value as it did in the last frame, the [simplifier](#simplification) can be re-run with the assumption that this value is now static.
-A run-time check will also be compiled in that verifies the value remains static.
-In the event that this check fails, execution will be abandoned and restarted with the original program.
+When a stable let binding evaluates to the same value as it did in the previous frame, the [simplifier](#simplification) will be re-run with the new assumption that this value is now static.
+A run-time check will be compiled in that verifies the value remains static.
+In the event that this check fails, execution for the current frame will be abandoned and restarted with the original compiled program.

 For example: